taxjarsam/taxjar-developers/source/integrations/sales-tax-calculations.md

 ---
 title: Sales Tax Calculations
+description: "Set up sales tax calculations in your eCommerce platform using TaxJar's sales tax API."
 ---

 Every platform handles sales tax calculations differently with a varying degree of accuracy.
 Most commonly you’ll find zip-based tax rates, allowing merchants to set up a tax rate by 5-digit postal code.
 These rates [work fine in certain scenarios](https://blog.taxjar.com/zip-codes-sales-tax/), but ideally you want to collect sales tax based on the street address for US calculations: